Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Results

 \subsection{Generalizability test in a different hospital}

-To evaluate the cross-center generalizability of the proposed DDPET-3D, we applied the model trained using the uExplorer data acquired at Shanghai Ruijin Hospital in China to patient studies acquired using the same scanner model at the UC Davis Medical Center in the USA.
+To evaluate the cross-center generalizability of the proposed DDPET-3D, we applied the model trained using the uExplorer data acquired at Shanghai Ruijin Hospital in China to patient studies acquired at the other three hospitals.